Contents

 9:00 am to 4:00 pm PT

-As a PCB manufacturer, we frequently receive inquiries from designers on the distinctions among IPC Class 1, class 2, and class 3 boards.
-The selection of your board class depends on the specific application it will serve.
+As a PCB manufacturer, we frequently receive inquiries from designers about the distinctions among IPC class 1, class 2, and class 3 boards.
+The selection of your board class depends on the specific application it serves.

 Highlights: